Last sign before exit

 Slovenia

-Location: A 2 (Klagenfurt - Ljubljana)
+Location: A2 (Klagenfurt - Ljubljana)

 Exit sign is mostly overhead, showing the control city on the pull-through sign and all directions of the exit on the exit sign